Degenerative Disc Disease Diagnosis and Treatments

 Least Invasive Procedures

-If non-surgical treatments are providing adequate relief and you are still experiencing pain from degenerative disc disease after six months, surgery may be recommended.
+If non-surgical treatments are not providing adequate relief and you are still experiencing pain from degenerative disc disease after six months, surgery may be recommended.
 An endoscopic discectomy is the least invasive surgical procedure for degenerative disc disease and allows the patient to return to their normal activities much sooner than other treatments.
 During this procedure, a tiny incision is made near the site of the damaged disc.
 A camera is inserted so the spinal surgeon can pinpoint the damaged area.
 The damage is then cleaned and then heated to close the tear in the damaged disc.